 Macy's Santaland is located on the eighth floor of the flagship store in Herald Square, on 34th Street between Broadway and Seventh Avenue.
 Santa flies in at the tail end of Macy's Thanksgiving Day Parade and officially starts taking requests on Black Friday.
 He'll hold court through Christmas Eve.

-For the first time ever, all visitors are required to make a reservation to schedule their visit with Macy's Santa.
-You can no longer just show up and stand in line.
-Log on to macys.com/santaland, beginning on November 20 to select a time.
-You'll also be able to make reservations at in-store kiosks or by calling the holiday hotline at (212) 494-4495.
-You can only make reservations for 30 minutes to five days ahead, of time, so if you're hoping for a Christmas Eve reservation, you'll have to wait to book it.
+All visitors are required to make a reservation to schedule their visit with Macy's Santa.
+Log on to macys.com/santaland, beginning on Sunday, November 18, 2018 to select a time.
+If you want to risk it, you can make an on-the-spot reservation at in-store kiosks, but it's based on availability, so you might end up waiting a long time.
+You'll also be able to make reservations by calling the holiday hotline at (212) 494-4495.
+Each family is allowed only one reservation per season; reservations for 30 minutes to five days ahead, of time, so if you're hoping for a Christmas Eve reservation, you'll have to wait to book it.
 TIP: Macy's releases a new day of reservations each night at midnight.

 Your reservation then guarantees your spot in line.
 So, yes, there will still be some sort of line, but it should be shorter—as long as the elves keep moving everyone along!
 In the past, we've always recommended that families go early to beat the crowds.
 By early, we mean both early in the day and early in the season.
 The nearer to Christmas, the longer the lines, especially as the day wears on.
 If possible, go on a weekday immediately after Santaland opens.
 Monday through Thursday mornings will surely be a good bet.